-In this article, we’ll take an in-depth look at all the RV rental options.
+In this article, we’ll take an in-depth look at all the average RV rental prices you can expect .
 We’ll also explore some of the potential hidden costs, and ways you can save money on your next RV rental.

 In General, How Much Does It Cost to Rent An RV?

 The size and age of the RV will strongly influence the rental price.
 Also keep in mind that the price does not include fuel, or campground rental which can add up.
 Especially on a long trip.
 However here is a breakdown of the average RV rental prices you can expect.

 - A Class A motorhome (10+ years or older): ranges between $175 to $275 per night.